thumbliner/thumbliner/small-talk.md

 So let’s be outraged by `insert headline`?
 Not outraged.
 Aware.<br>

-You would be if you were a pure `insert label`.
+You would not say so if you were a pure `insert label`.
 Woah—you made me think this through.<br>

 Do you even care?